Multitask Learning and Bandits via Robust Statistics: Robust Multitask Contextual Bandits

-The first argument indicates the training data, i.e., all observations where we pulled arm $k$ in batch $\cB$; the remaining arguments are hyperparameters, i.e., the LASSO regularization parameter $\lambda$ and the trimmed mean parameter $\omega$.
+We define $\cB_{\bar{m}}=\bigcup_{l=0}^m\cB_l$ as the union of all the batches up to batch $m$.
+We denote our \textsf{RMEstimator} (Algorithm~\ref{alg:tmean_reg}) at instance $j$ for arm $k$ as $\widehat\beta^j_k(\cB,\, \lambda,\, \omega)$, where the first argument indicates the training sample, i.e., all observations where we pulled arm $k$ in batch $\cB$; the remaining arguments are hyperparameters, i.e., the LASSO regularization parameter $\lambda$ and the trimmed mean parameter $\omega$.